w3c/wai-media-guide/transcripts.md

    * Add headings and links where it will make the transcript more usable.
 (This also helps with SEO.)
 Here's an [example with added links in short podcast transcript](http://www.w3.org/WAI/highlights/200606wcag2interview.html).
    * It is generally acceptable to add clarifying information, _as long as it is clear that it is not part of the actual audio_ &mdash; for example, words added to a paragraph put in [brackets], or separate sections with headings "Introduction", "Transcript", "Resources".
 Here's an [example with added headings in long presentation transcript](http://www.w3.org/WAI/highlights/200706wcag2pres).

-* **Indicate the speakers for optimum usability** For example:
+* **Indicate the speakers based on the type of content.** For example:
    * When there are multiple speakers, you could use hanging indents to make it easy to skim for a particular speaker.
    * When the focus should be on the interviewee's answers and not the interviewer, you could format the interviewer's questions in smaller, lighter text so the interviewee's answers stand out more clearly.

 * **Include timestamps only when useful.** In many cases, including timestamps would be unnecessary clutter.
 If you do include them, they usually don't need to be as granular as the captions, and do not need to include end times.

-* **If starting with captions for video** &mdash; The video might have text information that was not included in the captions, for example, the title of the video or the name and title of people speaking.
+* **If starting with captions for video:** The video might have text information that was not included in the captions, for example, the title of the video or the name and title of people speaking.
 If you also have the captions for the description of visual information, it should already be in there.
 If not, you'll need to review the video and see if there is text visually that wasn't repeated in the captions, and add that to your transcript.

 ## Where to Put Transcripts

-Transcripts can be:
+Make it is easy for users to know that a transcript is available and to get to the transcript.

-* Included on the same web page with the media.
-Here's an [example descriptive transcript at the bottom of same page with video](https://www.w3.org/WAI/perspective-videos/captions/#transcript).
+For media on your website, often it's best to include the transcript on the same page.
+Here's an [example descriptive transcript at the bottom of same page with a video](https://www.w3.org/WAI/perspective-videos/captions/#transcript).

-* Provided on a separate web page.
+When your media is hosted elsewhere, you might have the transcript on a separate web page.
 Here's an [example podcast transcript on separate page](https://www.w3.org/WAI/highlights/200606wcag2interview.html).

-Make sure it is easy for users to know that a transcript is available and to get to the transcript.

 {% include excol.html type="start" id="example-descriptive" %}